 Still, the payoff for marketing was the promotion of Altered Carbon.
 The back side of the showroom was dedicated to showcasing the title, by featuring a lifelike replica of the star’s body and a reveal of the trailer.

-As a result the Pyschasec booth saw nearly 17k walk-throughs, over 50k walk-by impressions, with an on-site engagement just shy of 23k.
+As a result the CES activation garnered a plethora of earned media and the Pyschasec booth saw nearly 17k walk-throughs, over 50k walk-by impressions, with an on-site engagement just shy of 23k.